 Cliffhanger (young adult adventure novel), Saddleback Publishing (1992/93); also for same publisher, Knucklehead (young adult sports novel), The Kuwaiti Oil Fires (young adults non-fiction)

-My dog named Tex who winks.
-He's a Carolina dog, aka "Dixie Dingo," the original American dog.
+My dog named Tex who winked.
+He was a Carolina dog, aka "Dixie Dingo," the original American dog.
 They come in his coloring and also in all white.
 Apparently, they're also known as "camp dogs" and were the indigenous canine found on the Eastern seaboard tribes of Native Americans when the Europeans first arrived in North America.

-Six mornings a week, I get a big show when the mail carrier arrives and Tex wakes up from his normal perch on the small couch next to me and goes into a frenzy, prompted by the sound of the gate at the house next door closing, the smell of the carrier coming down the sidewalk, and then the rattle of mail being shoved through the mail slot.
-Tex has just about worn out the seat covers of the couch, which is why it's now covered with an Indian blanket.
-It takes him about ten minutes to calm down each time.
+Six mornings a week, I got a big show when the mail carrier arrived and Tex woke up from his normal perch on the small couch next to me and went into a frenzy, prompted by the sound of the gate at the house next door closing, the smell of the carrier coming down the sidewalk, and then the rattle of mail being shoved through the mail slot.
+Tex wore out the seat covers of the couch, and I had to get it redone.
+It took him about ten minutes to calm down each time.
 After a bout with diabetes in 2013, he died at the ripe old age of 12.
 He will always be loved and missed.